Gather (knitting): Related techniques

 Ruching created by sewing stitches down the centre of a fabric strip, then pulling one end of the thread to gather the fabric.

 In the sewing technique ruching (pronounced /ˈruːʃɪŋ/, ROO-shing also spelled rouching), a large number of increases are introduced in one row, which are then removed by decreases a few rows later.
 This produces many small vertical ripples or "ruches" in the fabric, effectively little pleats.
-The technique of shirring produces a similar effect by gathering the fabric in two parallel rows (not necessarily horizontal), usually by smocking.
+The technique of shirring produces a similar effect by gathering the fabric into two parallel rows (not necessarily horizontal), usually achieved through smocking.